5 Steps to Develop OpenEMR Claim Scrubbers & Validation Rules

 A good approach is to review recent denials and payer manuals to see what errors occur most often.
 Also, consult coding standards: scrubbers often check that every service has an allowable code and every diagnosis is valid.
 Think of this step as creating a checklist: “If field X is missing, or if code Y has no matching reason code, flag an error.”

-Step 2: Locate the Right OpenEMR Modules and Hooks
+Step 2: Identify OpenEMR Billing Modules and Validation Hooks

 Next, find where to plug in your logic.
 OpenEMR’s billing features are spread across modules and settings: